 Teachers should think of Appinventor.org as a toolbox packed full of options.
 First decide exactly what you'd like your students to learn and accomplish -- you can use either the App Inventor 2 book or the "Course-in-a-Box" option, or a combination of the two.
 Once you've worked through the instructional materials on your own, the next steps might include beginning student instruction, or possibly making a few modifications to fit a certain format or learning level.

 The Appinventor.org site provides a comprehensive set of resources for teaching and learning programming using the MIT App Inventor and App Inventor 2 tools.
 The site functions as a nice companion to the book App Inventor 2: Create Your Own Android Apps.
 Following the book's detailed, illustrated lessons (available for download for free on the site in PDF format), students walk through a series of units focused on key programming concepts, beginning with lessons that are easy for beginning students, and working up to intermediate level concepts and projects.
+Under the Educator tab, you'll find Computational Thinking curriculum (10 units), Mobile CSP high school curriculum, tutorials, App Building Guides, units on AI and the Internet of Things, and more.
 Each of these lessons is presented as an engaging project organized around topics, such as gaming or retrieving stock market data from the web.
 The lesson modules include videos, text, quizzes, creative projects, readings from the book, and Learning Nuggets that teach students more about programming in the block code environment.
 Students can also access the App Inventor Classic tutorial videos, if they are interested in seeing the site's original content.

 Appinventor.org was designed for teachers by a university professor and is based on an actual university computer science class.
 As a result, it offers a rich array of teaching resources, guidance, and tools that are ready-made for classroom use.
 The Course-in-a-Box offers the materials and a series of lesson plans to help teachers offer a college-level introduction to programming for non-computer science folks.
 With some minor modifications, the site could provide the spine for a high school intro to programming course that's accessible to almost any level of student who wants to learn how to code.
 The Java Bridge option allows students to learn even more real-world programming language skills that might open a door for them to the larger world of computer science.